Gabriel Moreno Player Props: Diamondbacks vs. Mets

 Mets Pitching Rankings

-- The Mets have the 22nd-ranked team ERA among all MLB pitching staffs (4.50).
+- The Mets have a 4.46 team ERA that ranks 21st across all league pitching staffs.

+- Carrasco (2-3) gets the starting nod for the Mets in his 12th start of the season.
+He's put together a 5.94 ERA in 53 2/3 innings pitched, with 39 strikeouts.

-- In his most recent appearance on Wednesday, the right-hander tossed five innings against the Milwaukee Brewers, allowing two earned runs while surrendering five hits.
+- In his most recent time out on Friday against the San Francisco Giants, the righty went five innings, giving up two earned runs while surrendering five hits.

-- The 30-year-old has a 3.53 ERA and 11.1 strikeouts per nine innings across 15 games this season, while giving up a batting average of .209 to opposing hitters.
+- The 36-year-old has an ERA of 5.94, with 6.6 strikeouts per nine innings, in 11 games this season.
+Opposing hitters have a .271 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.